TLS certificates

 Client certificates allow you to control who can connect to your services, by requiring all clients to present a certificate when they connect.
 This is a very course grained level of authentication, and is ideal for situations where you only want your service to be accessible to other services that you control.

 To enable this, you will need a Certificate Authority (CA) that is capable of issuing client certificates to the clients that you want to consume your Kalix services.
-Kalix will trust any client certificates issued by that CA, so it’s important to only issue certificates to people or services that you trust.
+If this CA is used to issue certificates to more than just the services you want to invoke your service, such as if using a public CA, you will also need to configure Client certificate validation.
+Otherwise, Kalix will trust any client that presents a certificate issued by that CA.

 Many organisations will already have a CA that they can use for this, perhaps using products like HashiCorp Vault or Kubernetes cert-manager.
 If you already have a way of issuing client certificates from a CA, then to enable this feature, you just need that CA’s certificate, and you can skip the next step.